ReviewsPeripheralsCorsair Darkstar Wireless Review: Best MMO Gaming Mouse?

 Key Takeaways

-The Corsair Darkstar Wireless gaming mouse is intended for MMO and MOBA games.
-It contains 15 programmable buttons, including a one-of-a-kind six-button side cluster conveniently located for quick access.
-A sub-1ms Slipstream Stream or Bluetooth connection, a Corsair Marksman 26,000 DPI optical sensor, and lightning-fast Corsair Quickstrike buttons round out the mouse’s capabilities.
+• The Corsair Darkstar Wireless gaming mouse is built for MMO and MOBA games with 15 programmable buttons, a unique six-button side cluster, sub-1ms Slipstream or Bluetooth connection, a 26,000 DPI optical sensor, and quick Corsair Quickstrike buttons.

-The Corsair Darkstar Wireless gaming mouse is perfect for gamers who enjoy playing MMO/MOBA games.
-These genres typically require players to use various abilities and commands, making the 15 programmable buttons on the mouse extremely useful for customizing keybindings and macros—moreover, those who value intuitive extra features, speed, and comfort during gaming sessions.
+• The Corsair Darkstar Wireless gaming mouse is perfect for gamers who enjoy playing MMO/MOBA games.
+These genres typically require players to use various abilities and commands, value intuitive extra features, speed, and comfort during gaming sessions.

 Box Contents